adiati98/100-days-of-oss-journal/my-oss-journal.md

 - **Description**: I will start fixing the broken links.
 - **Tasks completed**:
   - Working on fixing links.
 - **Challenges faced**: Okay.
-So this is quite mopre work than I originally thought.
+So this is quite more work than I originally thought.
 Because now I see that I can fix some wordings and make the pages looks consistent 😅.
 - **Resources used**: N/A
 - **OpenSauced Highlight**: N/A